 You can make this vegetable soup taste better in a few different ways.
 Adding a splash of toasted sesame oil, soy sauce, sriracha, togarashi or an extra squeeze of lime are always great options.
 Fresh herbs such as chives or green onions, parsley, cilantro or Thai basil will also help elevate the flavours in this soup.

-If you really want to maximize on flavour when it comes to this Chinese Style Veggie Soup, try reducing the amount of water the recipe calls for and adding another can of coconut milk.
+If you really want to maximize on flavour when it comes to this Chinese-style veggie soup, try reducing the amount of water the recipe calls for and adding another can of coconut milk.
 Or, omit the water completely and use vegetable or chicken broth instead.

 Any leftovers should be stored in an airtight container and kept in the fridge.
 Because of the rice noodles and tofu, leftovers are best consumed within 2 days.